How to Scale Black Friday Facebook Ads for the upcoming Holidays

 Alternatively, you can set up the rule to increase by 30% every 3 hours.

 You can also set up automations just to get a notification in Slack or email in case something goes wrong that needs your personal attention.

-The Conversion rate monitor Strategy is an example of a notification-only automation that notifies me when my conversion rate drops more than my liking.
+The Conversion rate monitor Strategy is an example of notification-only automation that notifies me when my conversion rate drops more than I like.

 Automation with Revealbot is a game changer and I couldn’t be as successful in Q4 without it.

 You can launch your biggest discount creatives, the ones you expect to bring in the most revenue, first in post engagement campaigns to get a lot of social proof on the ads.

 Then you take their post IDs and reuse them in your conversion campaigns.
 That way, when you launch them for conversions, they should have a ton of reactions and comments that will show off how your brand and products are trustworthy, popular, and in demand.

 Once you launch an engagement ad you can grab its post ID in Ads Manager manually, or you can bulk export all the post IDs you want using Revealbot's Post ID Export tool.